davidegulli/software-engineering/algorithm-and-data-structure/documents/templates/readme.template.md

-# Lesson 34 - Sorting: Mergesort
+# Lesson 35 - Sorting: Quicksort

 ### Instructions to run the exercises application